chrisallenlane/presentation-timer-pro/assets/www/bugs.md

 - Links to my/Pat's site hijack the application
 - Aesthetics are poor on secondary pages
 - I need to override tap-and-hold to disable text highlighting
+- Buttons are narrow on small devices
+- Needs to handle suspend and such gracefully
+- Needs to actually close the app when leaving
+- Header menu buttons are small on phone - should probably also have text
+- Border is wide when viewed in portrait orientation

 Features
 ========